 We and/or the selling stockholder may sell our securities through underwriters or dealers, "at-the-market" to or through a market maker into an existing trading market or otherwise directly to one or more purchasers or through agents or through a combination of methods of sale.
 The identities of such underwriters, dealers, market makers or agents, as the case may be, will be described in one or more supplements to this prospectus.
 The securities may be offered at prices and on terms to be described in one or more supplements to this prospectus.
-In the event we offer common stock or warrants or rights to acquire such common stock hereunder, the offering price per share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock as of such date); (2) to the extent such an offer or sale is approved by a majority of our stockholders and by our board of directors (our "Board"); or (3) under such other circumstances as may be permitted under the 1940 Act or by the Securities and Exchange Commission (the "SEC").
-Stockholder approval to offer our shares below net asset value in the future.
-On July 18, 2012, we issued 1,909,000 shares of our common stock at a public offering price that was below net asset value.
-See "Offerings" for more information.
+In the event we offer common stock hereunder, the offering price per share of our common stock less any underwriting commissions or discounts will not be less than the net asset value per share of our common stock at the time we make the offering except (1) in connection with the exercise of certain warrants, options or rights whose issuance has been approved by our stockholders at an exercise or conversion price not less than the market value of our common stock at the date of issuance (or, if no such market value exists, the net asset value per share of our common stock holders and by our board of directors (our "Board"); or (3) under such other circumstances as may be permitted under the 1940 Act or by the Securities and Exchange Commission (the "SEC").
+Stockholder approval to offer our shares below net asset value expired on June 27, 2014.
+We intend to seek further stockholder approval to offer our shares below net asset value expired on June 27, 2014.
+We intend to seek further stockholder approval to offer our shares below net information.
 The selling stockholder will not be restricted from selling its shares when the market price is below net asset value.